Flotomate/product_docs/source/purchase-management/introduction-purchase-management.rst

 - Managing the departmental expenses of an Organization.

-**Some of the Key Features of Flotomate Purchase Management Module:**
+**Some of the Key Features of Motadata Purchase Management Module:**

 - You can use the CMDB as an inventory for purchased Asset for future reconciliation.